Puppy Stages: 16-Week-Old Puppy Behavior and Development

-If you are wondering what happens when a puppy is 16 weeks old, most likely you are considering adopting a puppy of this age or are wondering if your 16-week-old puppy's behaviors and development are normal for this age.
+If you are wondering what happens when a puppy is 16-weeks-old, most likely you are considering adopting a puppy of this age or are wondering if your 16-week-old puppy's behaviors and development are normal for this age.
 What happens at this age?
 What behaviors should you expect?
-At what point is his development?

 There are several things going on from a developmental and behavioral standpoint in 16-week puppies, in the next paragraph we will go over them.